Identify, monitor, and execute timely account expansions with real-time reports and indicators.

 Good customer retention rate means increased customer lifetime value, increased revenue, lower customer acquisition cost, and higher average order value.

 But what can you do to improve them?
 While it can be difficult, there are several books available in the market that help you understand and optimize your retention rates.
-So in this guide, we’ll cover the top 10 customer retention books for CSMs to read in 2022.
+So in this guide, we’ll cover the top 10 customer retention books for CSMs to read.

 The Art of CRM provides a detailed understanding of customer retention.
 The book was written by Max Fatouretchi, who has over 20 years in the field of customer relationship management.